|

 Nasturtiums

-Nasturtiums make a good companion plant for carrots and many other plants because they repel aphids, cucumber beetles, and other pests.
+Nasturtium companion plants are great for carrots and many other plants because they repel aphids, cucumber beetles, and other pests.
 Nasturtiums also attract pollinators, and the flowers attract beneficial insects to the garden.

-A pot of nasturiums flowers growing in the vegetable garden. he image is intended to show the types of plants that make good companions for carrots.
+A pot of nasturiums flowers growing in the vegetable garden.
+The image is intended to show the types of plants that make good companions for carrots.

 Dill